fuadop/projects/README.md

 - 🥗 Appetizers: bite-sized directed warmups: set of independent mini-projects
 - 🍲 Entrees: larger, more hands-off challenge: a single self-contained project
-- 🍰 Desserts: the same structure as entrees, with a fun thematic twist
+- 🍰 Desserts: the same structure as entrees, with a fun thematic twis